bazurbat/jagen/doc/Manual.md

 - **build.kernel_modules** — If set to `true`, indicates that the package installs Linux kernel modules.

-- **build.ldflags** — Specifies linker flags.
-It does not set environment variables by itself but intended to be used scripts.
-For the packages with the "toolchain" install type it is exported automatically as `LDFLAGS`.
+- **build.ldflags** — Specifies additional linker flags.
+Exported
+  automatically.

 - **build.options** (`pkg_build_options`) — The list of options for the build system.
   It could be `configure` arguments or `CMake` defines or something else